twhiteaker/CFGeom/README.md

 }
 ```

-### How to intrpret in code:
+### How to interpret:

-A piece of software reading this could:
+Starting from the time series variables:
 1) See CF-1.8 conventions
-2) See the timeSeries featureType
+2) See the `timeSeries` featureType
-3) Find the timeseries\_id cf\_role
+3) Find the `timeseries_id` `cf_role`
-4) Find the coordinates
+4) Find the `coordinates` attribute of data variables.
-5) See that the coordinates have a standard\_name `polygon x node` and `ploygon y node` to determine that these are polygons according to this new specification.
+5) See that the variables indicated by the `coordinates` attribute have a `standard_name` `polygon x node` and `ploygon y node` to determine that these are polygons according to this new specification.
-6) Find the variable with geom_coordinates that point to the nodes.
+6) Find the coordinate index variable with `geom_coordinates` that point to the nodes and see that its `stop_encoding` is `cra`
-7) Find the variable with `continuous_ragged_dimension` to determine how to index into the coordinate index.
+7) Find the variable with `contiguous_ragged_dimension` pointing to the dimension of the coordinate index variable to determine how to index into the coordinate index.
-7) Iterate over polygons, picking out geometries for each `timeSeries` using the count to pick out the required nodes.
+7) Iterate over polygons, parsing out geometries using the contiguous ragged stop variable and coordinate index variable to interpret the coordinate data variables.

+Or, without reference to the timeseries:
+1) See CF-1.8 conventions
+2) See the `geom_type` of `multipolygon`
+3) See the `stop_encoding` of `cra`
+4) Find the variable with a `contiguous_ragged_dimension` matching the coordinate index variable's dimension.
+5) See the `geom_coordinates` of `x y`
+6) Using the contiguous ragged stop variable found in 4 and the coordinate index variable found in 2, geometries can be parsed out of the coordinate index variable and parsed using the hole and break values in it.